Business Building

 A limited liability company is a newer entity type than the Corporation.
 Wyoming was the first state to allow them.
 Now all 50 states do and other countries have their own formulations.
 They are popular because they are simpler to manage than Corporations and are generally more flexible.
 This flexibility has led the Limited Liability Company to become more popular than the Corporation for new formations.

-Choosing A State to Register an LLC
+Choosing a State to Register an LLC

 Only one state has specific statutes protecting single-member LLCs, however.
 This is important because every subsidiary will technically have one member - its holding company.
 The Wyoming legislature enshrined these protections in law to ensure no court invalidates them.
 No other state provides these protections, nor our anonymity and low fees.
 For this reason, Wyoming is the best state to set up an LLC for your holding company.